marilyne-linkurious/documentation/content/admin/content/data-sources/index.md

-By default, Linkurious is configured to connect to a Neo4j database at `localhost:7474`.
+By default, Linkurious is configured to connect to a Neo4j database at `127.0.0.1:7474`.

-There are [several ways to edit data-source configuration](#edit-the-data-source-configuration) if you need this to change this default configuration or if you want to add an additional database.
+There are [several ways to edit data-source configuration](#edit-the-data-source-configuration) if you need to change the default configuration, or if you want to add an additional data-source.

 ## Supported vendors